neurodroid/stimfit/doc/sphinx/howto/amplitudes.rst

         Returns:
-        A float with the variation of the amplitude
+        A float with the variation of the amplitude.
+False if

         Example:
         get_amplitude(980,1005,10,i) returns the variation of the Y unit of the trace i between